-The magnificent Green Mandarin Dragonet more commonly known as Striped Mandarinfish or Green Mandarinfish looks amazing with their combination of blue, orange, and green colors.
+The magnificent Green Mandarin Dragonet is more commonly known as Striped Mandarinfish or Green Mandarinfish.
+They look amazing with their combination of blue, orange, and green colors.

 Males may be distinguished from females by their more-elongated first dorsal spine and are normally slightly larger.
 In our opinion, they are one of the most interesting and beautiful fish available to home aquarists.

 |Origin||Western Pacific, Australia, Philippines|

 Looking at this cute small saltwater fish you’d think that it would be an easy first fish to buy.
 However, they need a well-established reef aquarium to thrive in.
 They need plenty of living rock, live sand, and ample hiding places and should be kept in a tank size of 30 Gallons minimum.